cb-agr/agriPlot/README.md

 ### Additional examples and geospatial analysis:

-The following examples demonstrate how you can utilize your fieldBoundary or elementBoundries as a masking layer to extract information from a raster dataset.
+The following examples demonstrate how you can utilize your fieldBoundary or encloseVarBoundaries as a masking layer to extract information from a raster dataset.
 In this instance, we'll be using an EC (i.e. apparent soil electrical conductivity) map* for a field as our input raster.
 However, any raster dataset (e.g. NDVI, yield map, etc.) could be used.

 EC Deep map: